SamWhited/typo/README.md

 The title text for the cover photo.
 No title attribute generated if left nil.

+    post.excerpt: nil

+Overrides the post excerpt that will be shown on the index page.
+If this is not present then `post.description` is checked, if that is not present then the actual excerpt is used.
+If the actual excerpt or `post.description` are used they are stripped of all HTML and limited to `site.excerpt_max_length` words;
+`post.excerpt` on the other hand will use the raw string and ignore length.

     post.lettrine: nil

 Set to false to prevent generation of a lettrine (aka an